mavidian/DataConveyer_JsonHierarchy/README.md

 ...
 ```

-The files presented on input are expected to be in one of these 3 format and named with the respective suffixes of
+The files presented on input are expected to be in one of these 3 formats and named with the respective suffixes of
 *_FlatData.json*, *_DataByYear.json* and *_DataByType.json*.
 The application converts such files according to the following scheme:

     FlatData   ->  DataByYear